Launching A New Event

 However, do not spend too much time researching and agonizing.
 By the time you act, someone else may have beaten you to the market.
 This is an entrepreneurial industry, and many times entrepreneurs go by gut feeling.
 Tip: the very best research is to ask exhibitors to place a deposit on a booth.

-The first step in a launch is to position the show to ensure its success.
+The first step in launch a new event is to position the trade show or event to ensure its success.
 Everything flows from this, so be sure to spend enough effort doing it right.

 The position is the show’s unique rationale or what it provides that buyers want but is not provided by any other show (or event or medium).
 How is it different and more valuable to the target attendees and exhibitors than any alternate use of their time/money?
 What special benefits and features differentiate this show from all others?